MikeFarrow/ani/README.md

 Roadmap:
 - Undo last action
 - Clone sample file to local saved files
+- Move add shape code to a separate service
 - Create an animation on how to create an animation
 - Change opacity of object to remove from view
 - Change colour of object